Key Takeaways:

 1. Manual Errors in Invoicing and Receipts Recording

-According to a QuickBooks survey, nearly 60% of businesses spend an average of 14 hours per week on administrative tasks related to payment collection.
-That’s almost two full workdays that could have been used for other important tasks.
+A recent survey found that nearly 60% of businesses spend an average of 14 hours per week on administrative tasks related to payment collection.
+That’s almost two full workdays lost to manual effort that could be used for other important tasks.

-To avoid this, use accounting tools and software to automatically sync invoices and receipts.
-This helps minimize human intervention, which can reduce manual errors completely.
+To avoid this, use accounting tools and software to sync invoices and receipts automatically.
+This helps minimize human intervention, which can completely reduce manual errors.

 2. Customer Disputes Delaying Reconciliation

 Sometimes, customers completely refuse to pay invoices due to quality issues, billing errors, communication gaps, or contract disputes.
-This can cause major inconsistencies in AR records that could lead to bad debts.
+These situations can lead to major reconciliation inconsistencies and increase the risk of bad debt.

 Keep records of contracts, emails, and signed agreements to resolve disputes faster.